• $100M Book Club

 🧸 Example

-• This led to the Disney+ launch, which gained 100+ million subscribers faster than any streaming service in history
+The platform gained 100 million subscribers faster than any streaming service in history.

 🧸 Example